 This museum honours the sacrifice of all nations.
-And I am delighted to see so many of them represented here today.The Duke of Cambridge
+And I am delighted to see so many of them represented here today.The Prince of Wales

 It is a great honour to be here today to officially open the new Atrium and First World War Galleries.

 I congratulate all those who have worked so incredibly hard, over so many months, to bring this spectacular project to such a triumphant conclusion.
 This is a museum with which my family has been proud to be associated, since the beginning.

 In 1920, my great-great grandfather, King George V, opened the Imperial War Museum at its first home in Crystal Palace.
 So it was a great honour three years ago to be invited to become Patron of the IWM Foundation.
 To play my part in supporting the museum to do what it does best connecting us with those who have served the United Kingdom in times of conflict; and reminding us of the huge sacrifices they have made to secure our prosperity and freedom.
 Sacrifice was at the heart of King George V's speech when he opened this museum nearly a century ago.
 He spoke of the extraordinary courage and dedication of millions of men and women in the First World War.
 He had visited troops more than 450 times during the conflict.
 His son, Prince Albert, later King George VI fought in the Battle of Jutland at the age of 20.

 He experienced first-hand what these galleries depict so vividly: the ideals for which those brave men and women fought, and for which so many of them died.
 This centenary year prompts us to reflect upon the true nature of the catastrophe which enveloped the world between 1914 and 1918, and to ponder the experiences of our recent relatives who gave everything for our freedom.